-During processes which require high precision, low operational forces are much more relevant, since precision tasks such as gel loading and removal of supernatants are associated with increased physical strain on the thumb muscles mentioned earlier.
-They pose a risk for fatigue and injury in conjunction with the local tendons [1].
+During processes which require high precision, low operational forces are much more relevant, since precision tasks such as gel loading and removal of supernatants are associated with increased physical strain on the thumb muscles mentioned earlier and thus pose a risk for fatigue and injury in conjunction with the local tendons [1].
 The harm caused by static muscle activity has been demonstrated in many different studies [2] [3] [4] [5].
 Typically, electronic pipettes require the lowest operational forces for pipetting and are therefore to be favored with regard to this ergonomic aspect.

 However, operational forces do not only play a critical role during the pipetting action itself, but also during fitting and disposal of the pipette tips.
 An ergonomic pipette optimized in this regard is characterized by easy and comfortable tip fitting, secure and reproducible fit, as well as equally easy disposal of the tip.
 In some pipettes, an integrated spring absorbs excessive force which is exerted during tip fitting (spring loaded tip cone).
-This prevents from repeated pushing of the pipette cone onto the tip by high force.
+This prevents "rocking".
 From an ergonomic perspective, this is particularly harmful, as it is associated with increased physical strain and simultaneous repetitive movement and vibration.
+The ergonomically relevant operational forces include those for volume setting.
+From a physiological perspective, volume setting is not to be underestimated, as it encompasses a highly complex pattern of movements and as such requires extraordinary muscle activity.